Whistleblowing plays an important role in identifying misconduct and harm to consumers and the community.

 The reforms are contained in the Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019, which can be viewed here.

-Summary of the Protection Regime
+Summary of the Whistleblower Protection Act (or Regime)

 Of course, that brings us to January 2020 and it’s important that these policies are in place.